• Newsletters

 • Stir 4 cups flour with salt in a large bowl.
 Whisk eggs with 1 cup sour cream in a medium bowl, then stir into flour mixture along with butter until dough comes together.
 Knead dough on a lightly floured counter, dusting with more flour, until it is smooth and not sticky.

 • Divide dough into 2 portions, pat into 2 discs and wrap each with plastic wrap.
 Refrigerate for at least 1 hour.
-(Dough can be refrigerated up to 2 days.)
+To make ahead: Dough can be refrigerated up to two days.

 • Boil potatoes in a large pot of water until soft, about 20 min.